mfindley/Mayfly_ContinuousTemperatureLogger/README.md

 You can change `currentminute % 1` to whatever value suits your needs.
 For testing purposes, it is convenient to have the time set low so you do not have to wait long for each reading.
 In the field you may want to increase the time to 5 or 15 minutes, depending on how precise you want your data to be.

-Plug the OneWire Temperature Sensor into the Grove port marked `D4-5` on the Mayfly board.
+  * Plug the OneWire Temperature Sensor into the Grove port marked `D4-5` on the Mayfly board.

-Upload the sketch to the Mayfly by clicking the `Upload` button, hold `Crtl+U` or select `Sketch > Upload` from the menu.
+  * Upload the sketch to the Mayfly by clicking the `Upload` button, hold `Crtl+U` or select `Sketch > Upload` from the menu.

-Open the Serial Monitor by pressing the `Serial Monitor` button, hold `Ctrl+Shift+M` or select `Tools > Serial Monitor` from the menu.
+  * Open the Serial Monitor by pressing the `Serial Monitor` button, hold `Ctrl+Shift+M` or select `Tools > Serial Monitor` from the menu.
 Make sure the "`baud`" rate option at the bottom right side of the window is set to "`9600`".

-**The logger prints out blah blah ...**
+The logger will start off by printing the data header that will be written to the micro-SD card followed by an initial sensor reading.
+The time set above (`currentminute`) will dictate how often the logger will update and take an new reading.

+At this point, you have set up your logger.
+If you are not uploading your data, you can begin to experiment with the temperature sensor, taking various reading or doing some initial quality control.

+If your intent is to deploy the Mayfly in the field, continue on to the following sections to set up a location and your MonitorMyWatershed information.

 ## Field Installation

+This section will guide you through some of the tasks you will need to perform in order to set up your Mayfly in the field.
+Some of this information has been altered from the methods used in the EnviroDIY Sensor Station Manual, but feel free to experiment or come up with solutions that work best for your situation and location.

-Location
+### Location

+Ideally, you would like an open location that receives plenty of sunlight and is also close to the water source you wish to monitor.
+Remember that your sensor cable is limited in its length and so, your sensor should be close to the water while still being positioned in a stable location.

+The height of the mounting device you choose will also determine how close to the source you will have to be and still have enough sensor cable to reach it.

 Mounting Hardware
-  * Mounting pole
+  * Mounting pole for the data logger and enclosure.
-  * Tie wraps
+  * Tie wraps to secure any slack on the sensor cable.
-  * Lanscaping pins
+  * Landscaping pins to hold down the sensor cable leading from the pole to the water.
-  * Rebar stake
+  * 3' Rebar stake for sensor support in the water.
-  * PVC pipe
+  * PVC pipe to protect the sensor installation.
+  * Nuts, bolts, washers and any other hardware to mount the logger to the mounting pole.

 ## MonitorMyWatershed